OussamaElhamdani/FaceSimNet/README.md

 > "Morpheus: Unfortunately no one can be told what the Matrix is.
 You have to see it for yourself."

 ## Overview on the project workflow
-FaceSimNet is the name i give to this model whose predicting the similarity degree between two input faces.
-At first glance it's a challenging project since just the way to similarity and then the data labels of these are not really straightforward.
-The really one key that helped me model these is the simplification of the project into a face verification project.
+"FaceSimNet" is the name I've given to this model, designed to predict the degree of similarity between two input faces.
+At first glance, this project presents a significant challenge due to the nuanced definition of similarity and the complexity of labeling the data.
+The pivotal breakthrough came with the realization that the project could be reframed as a face verification task.
+This simplification was instrumental in shaping the approach to modeling and solving the problem.

 ## How you should read Notebooks
 This project follows a structured workflow that is designed to help you understand the key components and implementation details.
 Follow the steps below to get started: